-Cascais municipality's project involved a 1 km (0.62 mile) section of Avenida Marginal.
-Much of the road's surface was in good shape, with the exception of about 65 m (213').
+Cascais municipality's project involved a 1 km section of Avenida Marginal.
+Much of the road's surface was in good shape, with the exception of about 65 m.
 That section of road had been damaged during a building construction project.
-The 65 m (213') also would be the location for a new
+The 65 m would also be the location for a new drainage system, with rainfall channelled to it via curbs along the remainder of that 1 km section.